sneha-16hub/TravelSathi/README.md

 Designed an interface using HTML, CSS, NodeJS, Bootstrap, MongoDB and hosted using Heroku Server.

-A cab pooling web Application for college students where they can add their destination and get user details who are willing to poll a cab for similar route hence reducing their total expendeture.
-You can see the server
+A cab pooling web Application for college students where they can add their destination and get details of user who are willing to pool a cab for same route hence reducing their total expenditure.
+You can see the demo
 [here](https://evening-wildwood-36907.herokuapp.com/)